-With Selfwealth soon to launch its US trading solution, I thought it would be timely to open my trusty spreadsheets and undertake a SeflWealth versus Stake comparison of brokerage fees and costs.
+With Selfwealth launching its US trading solution, I thought it would be timely to open my trusty spreadsheets and undertake a SeflWealth versus Stake comparison of brokerage fees and costs.

 SelfWealth US Stock Trading

-As this service has not been launched yet, I’ve not had an opportunity to test the US trading functionality itself.
+As this service has just been launched, I’ve not had an opportunity to test the US trading functionality itself.
 The information I’ve used is exclusively limited to the information SelfWealth has published on it’s website: SelfWealth – US Trading Coming Soon.

 In regards to the fees that SelfWealth will charge for it’s US trading, they are as follows: